Logo

 • Updated

-First, set Mailbird to not run on startup, and then restarted my Windows 10 desktop PC.
+• First, make sure that you have set Mailbird to not run on startup, and then restart your PC.

-To find the data directory, open Mailbird and hold down CTRL and SHIFT while clicking on the main menu.
-This will enable a hidden item called 'Open Data Directory'.
-Click it, and Windows Explorer will pop up and open the folder.
+• To find your data directory, open Mailbird and hold down CTRL and SHIFT while clicking on the main menu icon in the top left-hand corner of the app.

-Now, shut down Mailbird and move the entire folder somewhere else and create the hard symbolic link.
+• Now, shut down Mailbird and move the entire folder somewhere else and create the hard symbolic link (as shown previously here).

-Or if you're still experiencing issues, try using this Windows Explorer extension instead:
+• If you're still experiencing issues, then you may wish to try using this Windows Explorer extension instead: https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html

 • Facebook